Home

 She died in December 1977, at the age of 75.

-Son Steward Lutell Kennedy (1928-1999) was born on March 17, 1925.
-He was united in holy wedlock with Colleen Jones (1936-2017), daughter of Happy and Sadie (Male) Jones of Galloway, Barbour County.
+Son Steward Lutell Kennedy (1928-1999) was born on St. Patrick's Day, 1928.
+At the age of 22, in 1950, he was employed as a timberman in the local coal mine in Berryburg, logging 32 hours per week.
+He went on to serve as a private in the U.S. Army during the Korean War.
+Steward was united in holy wedlock with Colleen Jones (1936-2017), daughter of Happy and Sadie (Male) Jones of Galloway, Barbour County.
 They lived in Philippi in the mid-1960s and had one known son -- Timothy M. Kennedy.
 Colleen also had these children -- Tina Hill, Toni Rose Leasure, Marshall Jones and Randall Jones.
-Steward served in the U.S. Army during the Korean War.
 The family resided in Galloway, Barbour County circa 1962, and eventually moved to Canton, Stark County, OH.
 Steward died in Canton on Sept.
 26, 1999.
+His remains were transported back to Grafton to sleep for the ages in Mt.
+View Cemetery.
 Colleen survived her husband by 17 years, remaining in Canton.
 She died there at home at the age of 80 on Jan.
 3, 2017.
 Rev. L. Douglas Rowh officiated at the funeral service followed by burial in Evergreen Memorial Gardens.
 An obituary was printed in the Canton (OH) Repository.

 • Grandson Timothy M. Kennedy (1964-2013) was born on Jan.
 9, 1964, in Philippi.
 He lived in Canton, OH and had one daughter.
 He died at age 49 in Cleveland Clinic, and was entombed at Mt.
 View Cemetery in Philippi.